Budget Deficits and How to Reduce Them

 There are immediate penalties for most organizations that run persistent deficits.
 If an individual or family does so, their creditors come calling.
 As the bills go unpaid, their credit score plummets.
 That makes new credit more expensive.
 Eventually, they may declare bankruptcy.

+Most governments prefer to finance their deficits instead of balancing the budget.
 Government bonds finance the deficit.
 Most creditors think that the government is highly likely to repay its creditors.
 That makes government bonds more attractive than riskier corporate bonds.
 As a result, government interest rates remain relatively low.
 That allows governments to keep running deficits for years.

 Many countries, including the United States, are able to print their own currency.
 As bills come due, they simply create more credit and pay it off.
 That lowers the value of the currency as the money supply increases.
 If the deficit is moderate, it doesn't hurt the economy.
 Instead, it boosts economic growth.
-That's because government spending is a component of a nation's total output, known as gross domestic product.

 The consequences aren't immediate.
 Creditors are satisfied because they know they will get paid.
 Elected officials keep promising constituents more benefits, services, and tax cuts.
 Telling them they will get less from the government would be political suicide.
 As a result, most presidents increased the budget deficit.